 – Family Discount: 10% off the fees of any 2nd and subsequent child enrolled in another MFC program

-– Multiple Group Discount*: any student enrolling in a second group receives a 10% discount for that second group.
-This is designed to encourage students to participate in a variety of groups across differing musical styles & instruments.
+– Multiple Group or Ensemble Discount**: any student enrolling in a second group or ensemble receives a 10% discount for that second group or ensemble.
+This is designed to encourage students to participate in a variety of groups or ensembles across differing musical styles and instruments.

 Late commencements, absences, withdrawals and cancellations